Are you an adviser? Go to Unbiased Pro

 Yes, some UK banks offer a current account with a soft credit check, including Starling, Monzo and Chase.

-But it’s worth flagging if you want to access any additional features, such as an overdraft, you may then need to do a hard credit check.
+But it’s worth flagging that if you want to access any additional features, you may then need a hard credit check - some banks will require one for an overdraft application, although most will use a soft credit check.